 SOILx is a platform for soil data from almost any source.
 If you have good quality data for soil sites that you would like to contribute to SOILx, download this Excel file:

-Please fill the fields in the template for your soil sites according to the guidelines included the document.
+Please fill the fields in the template for your soil sites according to the guidelines included the spreadsheet.
 You must fill out the required fields in order for the site to be added to the database: Site Name, Latitude, and Longitude.
 All other fields are optional, but be careful – leaving fields blank may make it harder for learners to find your site.
 Please include as much verified detail as possible.

 If you want to embed a YouTube video, please follow the supplied URL format precisely or the video won’t display.
 If you want to embed your own images (or those for which you have copyright) or link to a pdf file, you can either put the URL at which you host them into the appropriate column(s) in the Excel file or you can email them with the file to Dr. Maja Krzic (firstname.lastname@example.org).